borgbackup/borg/docs/faq.rst

 Borg with the same issues as regular files when it comes to concurrent reading and writing from the same file.

-A better method is to use file system snapshots on the VM host, which establishes crash-consistency for the VM images.
+For backing up live VMs use file system snapshots on the VM host, which establishes crash-consistency for the VM images.
 This means that with most file systems (that are journaling) the FS will always be fine in the backup (but may need a journal replay to become accessible).